SaaS Competitive Intelligence

 Limitations

-- Server-rendered HTML only β uses CheerioCrawler, which processes server-side HTML.
-If a competitor's pricing page relies heavily on client-side JavaScript rendering, pricing plans may not be fully extracted.
+- Pricing/team data is read from server-rendered HTML — homepage, pricing, and team pages are read without a browser.
+If a competitor's pricing page relies heavily on client-side JavaScript, pricing plans may not be fully extracted.
 Most SaaS companies serve pricing content in initial HTML for SEO.
+(Careers pages are the exception: they escalate to a headless browser when the listings are JS-rendered.)

-- Team size is estimated β counted from team member cards or text patterns like "200+ employees".
-Companies that don't display team info on their website will return
+- Team size is estimated — inferred from the team/about page and may be approximate.
+Companies that don't display team info on their website return

 Responsible Use

-- Respect robots.txt β the CheerioCrawler respects robots.txt directives by default.
+- Respect robots.txt — the actor respects robots.txt directives by default.

 FAQ